LaurentPetard/pim-community-dev/internal_doc/ARCHITECTURE.md

 According to Martin Fowler, "A DDD aggregate is a cluster of domain objects that can be treated as a single unit."
 (https://martinfowler.com/bliki/DDD_Aggregate.html).

-For most object, the aggregate definition is pretty simple: a User is a single unit that has is own properties, like the user name, the login, the password.
+For most objects, the aggregate definition is pretty simple: a User is a single unit that has is own properties, like the user name, the login, the password.

 But for our main object, i.e. the product, things are a little bit more complex, as the product itself has different parts